MicroDoc/Oracle Graal VM™

 Licensing and Support

-MicroDoc/Oracle GraalVM Embedded is a commercial product.
+MicroDoc GraalVM Embedded is a commercial product.
 The technology is licensed to “device manufacturers” on a “per device” basis.
 The lifetime of the license is coupled to the lifetime of the individual device.
 A “device manufacturer” is a company that integrates the GraalVM Embedded product into a solution/product that contains hardware and/or software created or integrated by the company.

 We offer “version locked licenses”, a model that is perfectly suited to embedded use-cases.
 The license is granted for the entire individual device lifetime and there are no recurring fees, just a one-time payment per device.
 Optional support plans for “version locked” licenses can include the delivery of stability or security fixes for the licensed product version and we offer custom SLAs tailored to your needs.
 Version upgrades to purchased licenses are not included in this model.

-We also offer a model called “maintained license” which allows you to upgrade to the latest level of our product at any time, including devices that have already been deployed. “maintained license” have a mandatory support plan with annual payments for all licensed devices.
+We also offer a model called “maintained license” which allows you to upgrade to the latest level of our product at any time, including devices that have already been deployed.
+“Maintained license” have a mandatory support plan with annual payments for all licensed devices.

 Custom platform support plans and support for platform ports may also include NRE cost for new product releases (re-porting fees).